Tools

 you may want to do with R:

-- There is also a cheatsheet for the RStudio IDE (Integrated Development Environment), which explains how to do things with RStudio , with a list of keyboard shortcuts for many common tasks.
+- There is also a cheatsheet for the RStudio editor and development environment (Integrated Development Environment), which explains how to do things with RStudio , with a list of keyboard shortcuts for many common tasks.

 - The team also has a large selection of free video tutorials and webinars about using R and RStudio .
-These range from basics of R and RStudio for beginners and simple introductions to the basics of data science with R to very advanced topics about specialized topics.
+These range from basics of R and RStudio for beginners and simple introductions to the basics of data science to very advanced and specialized topics.

 and GitHUB Resources